newatoms/beta/_private/customers/newatoms/projects/hwhbstptw.md

 This newsletter, named *How We Have Been Saving The Planet This Week*, which already has more than 25 issues, was started because we got depressed 😞 about all the negative news that surrounds the health of the environment.
 The green house effect, polluted oceans, deforestation, world leaders' lack of interest in a cleaner future and so on…

-The newsletter brings you just a few awesome things that are happening, right in your inbox 📬👊 every week.
+The newsletter brings just a few awesome things that are happening right to your inbox every week 📬👊.
-After we produced a few newsletters our mindset changed a 180 degrees.
+After we produced only a few newsletters, our mindset changed 180 degrees.

 🚚 👈🔋👈🌞